linked-db/linked-ql/README.md

 <pre><code>client.alterDatabase(alterSpec: string | { name: string, tables?: array }, callback: (db: DatabaseSchema) => void[, options: Options]): Promise&lt;Savepoint&gt;</code></pre></summary>

 *└ Spec:*
-+ `alterSpec`: a name string, or an object specifying the database whose schema to be modified, where `tables` is an optional list of tables to include in the returned schema.
++ `alterSpec`: a name string, or an object with an optional list of tables to be altered along with it.
 + `callback`: a function that is called with the requested schema.
 This can be async.
 Received object is a [`DatabaseSchema`](#the-database-apischema) instance.
 + `options`: as described in [`query()`](#clientquery).
 + Return value: a [`Savepoint`](#the-savepoint-api) instance.